Trusts & Estate Planning: Why Giving Your House to Your Kids Can Create More Problems Than It Solves

 [email protected]

-Goetz Fitzpatrick has been practicing law throughout the New York Metropolitan area and The Hamptons, since 1967.
-The firm has deep expertise in Construction and Real Estate, as well as Corporate, Bankruptcy, Trust & Estates and Labor & Employment.
-The firm’s office is located at One Penn Plaza, Suite 3100, New York, NY 10119, Telephone 212 695 8100.
+Goetz Fitzpatrick LLP has been offering clients insightful solutions throughout the New York Metropolitan area since 1967.
+The firm provides its clients with expertise in the areas of Construction and Real Estate, Trusts & Estates Administration & Litigation, Commercial Litigation, Corporate, Bankruptcy, and Labor & Employment.
+The firm’s office is located at One Penn Plaza, Suite 3100, New York, NY 10119, Telephone 212 695 8100, [email protected], www.goetzfitz.com.
+You can learn more about Goetz Fitzpatrick on: LinkedIn | X (Twitter) | Soundcloud | YouTube | Facebook | Instagram

 Alison Arden BesunderBlog Post, Insight